Open 10am-4pm

 Please plan to arrive at your purchased date and time.
 If you need to exchange your date and time please call 952-431-9200.

-Can I still visit the Zoo if I qualify for the Free to Explore program?
+Can I visit the Zoo if I qualify for the Free to Explore program?

 Yes, the program will cover your visit.
 Advanced reservations by phone are required and a parking fee will be charged at the time of your reservation.
 Click here for more information.